dvarrui/teuton-client/README.md

               => Grade      : 100
 ```

-TeutonServer process request and responds with evaluation grade 100% OK.
+In this example, TeutonServer processed request and responded with evaluation grade equal to 100.